kazuyabr/ninety9cents/README.md

 EXTENSIONS
 ==========

+* Add a generic "no picture" picture if one is not provided on the new auction page
+* Add seller information to each auction
 * Handle all time zones
 * Add Buy It Now to the auction view and new pages
 * List auctions by category